dispossible/svg-smoother/README.md

 The `smoothPolygon` function will take a array of number pairs (`[number, number][]`) and convert it into a smoothed SVG path string.

-This function was designed to work with a similar syntax to the CSS [`polygon`](https://developer.mozilla.org/en-US/docs/Web/CSS/basic-shape/polygon) command.
-Note that the values are not treated as percentages like in CSS but if you provide numbers between 0-100 it works just the same.

-This function is particularly helpful if you are using some other JS to generate a path dynamically that you want to smooth.

-The 3rd argument for this function is an option to close the polygon. i.e. create a smoothed line, rather than a complete shape.
-Which is true (closed) by default.

 ```js
 import { smoothPolygon } from "svg-smoother";